RudolfHattenkofer/brain/Vortrag Tableau.md

 - Context: Presented biweekly by our CSM team to client's management team
 - Show overall license usage
 - Show usage week by week to monitor for trends
+- "Engagement"; Frequency of using dashboards, not just intensity
 - Define individual actions for groups or users
 	- Set expectations for each user group
-	- restaurants vs management team
+	- Restaurants vs management team
 	- Monitor progress directly in dashboard
+- Formula definition:
+	- Ensure usage every day (how many actions per day is not relevant to our case)
+	- Therefore maximum score is "7" for daily use

 ---